Choosing Digital Marketing Channels: Performance & ROI

-In the case of ecommerce websites, you can use chatbots for cart abandonment.
+In the case of eCommerce websites, you can use chatbots for cart abandonment.
 So, whenever customers fail to check out their carts, the chatbot will remind them to complete the transaction.

 In fact, using this chatbot function and Facebook Messenger together yield a 7-25% increase in sales!

-Another clear benefit of chatbots is presence.
+Another clear benefit of chatbots is their presence.
 They are available on your site 24/7 to help visitors navigate your website.
 This is in contrast with a customer rep that can’t be available to customers at all times.